How to Fix Wi-Fi Not Connecting Automatically on Windows Startup?

 Disabling Simultaneous Connection Minimization Policy

-5. Restart your computer to apply changes and check connectivity.
+5. Restart your computer for the changes to take effect and check your Wi-Fi connectivity.

 7. Reset Network Settings

-2. Navigate to Network and Internet > Advanced Network Settings > Network Reset.
+2. Go to Network & Internet > Advanced Network Settings > Network Reset.

 Navigating to Network Reset